Senthil Veeraraghavan researches on Service Operations, Pricing and Operational Design, and Global Supply Chains using

 His research has appeared in Management Science, Operations Research, Manufacturing and Service Operations Management and Production and Operations Management journals.
-In 2013, his paper on Quality Speed Tradeoff issues in services won the first award for Best paper in Operations published in Management Science.
+His research on Quality Speed Tradeoffs in services won the first ever award for Best paper in Operations published in Management Science.

-Currently, Senthil teaches Operations Strategy, for which he has received several Wharton Excellence in Teaching Awards (2013-2016).
+Currently, Senthil teaches Operations Strategy, for which he has received several Wharton Excellence in Teaching Awards.

 Senthil graduated from Indian Institute of Technology, Bombay and received his PhD from Carnegie Mellon University.

 I study the role of Information and Decision Making in Operations.

 Revenue Management, Customer Response oriented Dynamic Pricing, Pricing Models, Operations Strategy, Supply Chain Management, Queueing Games.